ved-sharma/ImageAnalysis-RockefellerUniversity.github.io/training.md

 ---
 ## Seminar
-We organized our first image analysis seminar and a follow-up workshop on April 6th, 2022.
+We organized an image analysis seminar and a follow-up workshop on April 6th, 2022.

 ![seminar announcement](/seminar_workkshop/Seminar_flyer.png)